hvxley/huxley_cloud/README.md

 # The Huxley Cloud

 Welcome to my project!
-We all have to begin somewhere ^.^ This is the future home of [https://github.com/hvxley][@hvxley]'s Cirriculum Vitae.
+We all have to begin somewhere ^.^ This is the future home of @hvxley's Cirriculum Vitae.
 Please check up on me soon to make sure I'm still writing code.